Allora, Queensland: History

-In 1886 the first fossil evidence of early human occupation in the area, the Talgai Skull, was found on Talgai Homestead, embedded in the wall of Dalrymple Creek.
+In 1886, the first fossil evidence of early human occupation in the area, the Talgai Skull, was found on Talgai Homestead, embedded in the wall of Dalrymple Creek.
 Radiocarbon dating suggests the Talgai skull is between 9,000 and 11,000 years old.
 It is believed to be the skull of a boy of approximately 15 years of age who had been killed by a massive blow to the side of the head.

-From the 1870s, red cedar, pine and beech logged from the Goomburra valley were milled at Allora.

-St Patick's Catholic Church was opened on Whit-Sunday in June 1871.
+St Patrick's Catholic Church was opened on Whit-Sunday in June 1871.

 St David's Anglican Church opened in late 1888 without any ceremony.
 It was consecrated in 1890.

 By 1894 a Presbyterian church had opened in Allora.

 The Allora Boer War Memorial was unveiled on 19 October 1904 by Colonel Henry Chauvel.

 Wilsonville Provisional School opened in 1906.
 On 1 January 1909 it became Wilsonville State School.
 It was amalgamated with Glengallan State School in late 1922 or early 1923 to create Mount Marshall State School.

 St Patrick's Catholic School was established on 24 January 1916 by the Sisters of St Joseph of the Sacred Heart.
 The official opening ceremony was conducted by Roman Catholic Archbishop of Brisbane, James Duhig.

 The Allora Shire Soldiers Memorial was unveiled on 11 November 1921 by General J.C.
 Robertson and the mothers of those who died.

 St Paul's Church of England in Back Plains was dedicated on 12 February 1892 by Archbishop of Brisbane William Webber.
 The last service was conducted in Back Plains on 8 August 1943.
 In 1953 the church building was relocated to Nobby where it was re-established as St Paul's Church of England.
 The last service at Nobby was conducted circa 11 May 1975.
 In 1979 the building was relocated to 12 Jubb Street, Allora (28.0309°S 151.9818°E) to become the Scots Presbyterian Church for those Presbyterians in the district who did not wish to become part of the Uniting Church of Australia.
 The church in Allora was dedicated on 26 July 1980 by Presbyterian Moderator Rt Rev F. White.
+From 1949 to 1956, the Allora Cup was held at Allora Racecourse, located near the town.
+These events drew large crowds.